-All new home AC units run on R410a, also known as Puron.
+All new home AC units in Jacksonville run on R410a, also known as Puron.
 But this refrigerant will consequently be discontinued.
-This is a result of a continued attention on lowering substances known to impact the environment.
+This is a result of a continued attention on lowering substances known to negatively impact the environment.

 To find out the “why” behind AC restrictions, it helps to put it into perspective.
 Two-thirds of the 128.5 million homes in the United States have air conditioning, according to the U.S. Department of Energy.